Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Local fields with ind-rational base

-thus obtained is bijective. \item Let $X$ be an affine $\alg{K}(k')$-scheme of finite type and $\{U_{i}\}$ its basic affine open finite cover.
+thus obtained is bijective. \item Let $X$ be an affine $\alg{K}(k')$-scheme of finite type and $\{U_{i}\}$ any basic affine open finite cover of $X$.
 Let $\{e_{i}\}$ be a family of disjoint idempotents of $k'$ such that $\sum e_{i} = 1$.
 Then the bijection and the natural map

 is a homeomorphism and an open immersion, respectively. \end{enumerate} There are statements for $\alg{O}_{K}(k')$ instead of $\alg{K}(k')$ in the obvious manner. \end{Prop}